jovalie/ai-recycling-buddy/README.md

-# ♻️ AI Recycling Buddy
+# ♻️ AI Recycling Agent

 An intelligent AI-powered chatbot designed to help users navigate recycling laws and practices in the United States and Germany.
 Built with advanced RAG (Retrieval-Augmented Generation) technology, this chatbot provides accurate, region-specific recycling guidance.